-The Regional Director of Development position is primarily focused on developing and cultivating meaningful relationships with alumni and other prospective donors to help achieve the fundraising and engagement goals of Houghton College in order to support the mission and create long term sustainability for our educational community.
+Houghton University provides an academically challenging, Christ-center education in the liberal arts and sciences to students from diverse traditions and economic backgrounds and equips them to lead and labor as scholar-servants in a changing world.
+The Regional Director of Development is primarily focused on developing and cultivating meaningful relationships with alumni and other prospective donors to help achieve the fundraising and engagement goals of Houghton University in order to support the mission and create long-term sustainability for our educational community.

-Identify, qualify, cultivate, solicit, and steward major outright and corporate/foundation gifts by aligning the college’s mission, vision, campaign, and fundraising priorities with prospective donors’ interests
+Identify, qualify, cultivate, solicit, and steward major outright and corporate/foundation gifts by aligning the University’s mission, vision, campaign, and fundraising priorities with prospective donors’ interests

 Meet explicit performance objectives including 180 annual face-to-face visits with assigned prospects as well as significant and consistent personal communications such as phone calls, emails, letters, etc.

-Travel extensively and consistently in the fulfillment of these duties given the location of the college and the geographic diversity and distribution of its alumni and donors
+Travel extensively and consistently in the fulfillment of those duties given the location of the University and the geographic diversity and distribution of its alumni and donors

-Coordinate cultivation and solicitations strategies with other Houghton representatives, including members of the Advancement team and President, as well as alumni engagement colleagues, key faculty, and volunteers
+Coordinate cultivation and solicitation strategies with other Houghton representatives, including members of the Advancement team and President, as well as alumni engagement colleagues, key faculty, and volunteers